 How Much is This Going to Cost Me?

 For how important dental care is for your pet, our goal is to make it accessible for all owners.
 This is one of the reasons why we’ve decided to make our dental special permanent for the foreseeable future!
 For only $199, your pet will receive a dental consult, pre-anesthetic blood work panel, and teeth cleaning.
 If you’re unsure whether your pet would need additional treatments, such as dental radiographs or extractions, please book a complimentary dental consultation so that the veterinarian can assess your pet’s oral health and give you an accurate estimate on costs for treatment.

 Dental Care and Teeth Cleaning for Cats and Dogs

-Dental care for your pets is just as important as taking them in for regular checkups and getting their vaccinations.
-The health of your pet’s teeth plays a major role in their quality and length of life.
+Dental care is one of the most important forms of preventative care for your pet.
+The health of your pet’s teeth play a major role in their quality and length of life.

 When rough tartar accumulates on the surface of the teeth and touches the gum line, it is time for a professional dental cleaning exam with your veterinarian, and an in-depth discussion about ongoing treatment and prevention for your specific pet’s needs.

 What happens during an initial dental cleaning exam?